 - Advice on how to market yourself in the workplace, in order to receive more recognition and promotion.

 - Advice on preparation for an advanced position.

 - Advice on how to navigate workplace politics.

 - Advice on how to learn about the unspoken rules in the workplace that could either advance or hurt your career, depending on how you handle it.

-If so, contact an ImageMe consultant today.
+If you feel you could benefit from this contact me today.
 Remember the first consultation is always free!